elm/projects/README.md

 ## Improve Elm Reactor Navigation Page

-Here is a mock of the craziest, most extreme version of this project:
+Right now, the navigation page of [Elm Reactor](http://elm-lang.org/blog/Introducing-Elm-Reactor.elm) is not the most exciting or well-designed.
+Here is a mock what that navigation page *could* look like, with a bunch of new and useful features:

 ![navigation mock](https://raw.githubusercontent.com/elm-lang/projects/master/elm-reactor-navigation/mock.png)